 This field is enabled only if the profit type is 9 - Service Labor Rate Group.
-See Creating labor rate groups (optional) (page 76).
+See Creating Labor Rate Groups for Job Cost (Optional) (page 75).

 Account Number

 If you're using the Division posting option, an account number automatically appears.
 If you're using the Cost Codes posting option, you must enter an account number.